Codeinwp/templates-patterns-collection/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-A cloud based service with 100+ templates and starter sites for Neve theme.
+This plugin gives you access to 100+ templates and ready-to-use starter sites.
+Neve theme is used for all the designs.

 == Description ==